Do You Want To Get Your Teeth White, Fast?

-No. While it is great for patients to feel motivated to improve oral hygiene habits and utilize whitening products to keep their smiles beautiful, this particular commercial propagates the idea that an unnatural level of whiteness indicates health.
-It also suggests that patients whose teeth are not at this “ideal” shade, should be embarrassed.
+No, it’s not.
+While it is great for patients to feel motivated to improve oral hygiene habits and utilize whitening products to keep their smiles beautiful, this particular commercial propagates the idea that an unnatural level of whiteness indicates health.
+Likewise, it also suggests that patients whose teeth are not at this “ideal” shade, should be embarrassed.

 The truth is, natural teeth come in a variety of shades.
 Not everyone needs to have the same shade of teeth in order to have a beautiful, “white” smile.
-Whitening products are safe to use as directed, but if they are used excessively or improperly, they can lead to severe tooth sensitivity.
+The “best teeth whitening products” are safe to use as directed.
+However, excessive or improper use can lead to severe tooth sensitivity.

 What Factors Determine How White My Teeth Can Realistically Become By Using Bleaching agents?

 There are many factors that determine how white an individual’s teeth may become from using tooth whitening products.
 Some of these factors are manageable and some are not.
-It is difficult to promise patients that their expected outcome will be achievable because of these factors.
+Therefore, it is difficult to promise patients that their expected outcome will be achievable because of these factors.

 - Initial Tooth Shade

 One of the factors that can determine the ability of teeth to whiten is, initial tooth color.
 Patients who naturally have a more yellowed hue to their teeth typically have a greater response to the whitening agents than those with grayish or brown hues.
 Gray discoloration can be seen in individuals who have taken certain medications at varying points in the development of their tooth enamel.
 Tetracycline is a common medication associated with gray staining.